philogicae/lfgho-hackathon-ghoticket/README.md

 ## Main Idea

-Generate claimable tickets to send GHO without specifying any wallet address.
+Generate claimable tickets to send $GHO without specifying any wallet address.
 Simple as using cash.

 ## Description